5 Tips for Tackling Difficult Conversations

 Nip problems in the bud

-Difficult conversations get harder the longer problems are left to ferment.
+Difficult conversations will often get harder to conduct the longer problems are left to ferment.

-In all instances, calmly address the other person, maintaining good eye contact and leaving out emotional pleas.
+In all communication, it is important to stay calm when addressing the other person, maintain good eye contact, open body language and not be manipulative.
 Directly addressing problems is far preferable to passive aggression.
-And, when handled correctly, difficult conversations will lead to better productivity and strengthen relationships.
+And, when handled correctly, difficult conversations will lead to better productivity, stronger relationships and a happier workplace.

 Why not sign up to our newsletter?

 Sign up to our monthly newsletter, full of tips, tricks and news to help you to be happier and more productive at work.

 Claire is Head of Marketing at Happy.
 She has worked at Happy since 2016, and is responsible for Happy's marketing strategy, website, social media and more.
 Claire first heard about Happy in 2012 when she attended a mix of IT and personal development courses.
 These courses were life-changing and she has been a fan of Happy ever since.
 She has a personal blog at lecari.co.uk.

 Testimonials from happy clients

 Ruby Alden-Gibson1 day ago

 Really enjoyed the course.
 It was informative and I learnt loads!